awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 **Restrictions**
 Only second\-level domains are available for the \.za extension\.
 Route 53 supports the second\-level domain \.co\.za\.
 Open to the public, with some restrictions:
 + Registration is open to identifiable legal entities \(individuals and legal persons\)\.
 + The domain name must pass a zone check during the registration process\.
 **Privacy protection**
 Not supported\.
+**Domain locking to prevent unauthorized transfers**
+Not supported\.
+We recommend that you prevent unauthorized transfers by restricting access to the [RetrieveDomainAuthCode](https://docs.aws.amazon.com/Route53/latest/APIReference/API_domains_RetrieveDomainAuthCode.html) API action\. \(When you restrict access to this Route 53 API, you also restrict who can generate an authorization code using the Route 53 console, AWS SDKs, and other programmatic methods\.\) For more information, see [Authentication and Access Control for Amazon Route 53](auth-and-access-control.md)\.
 **Internationalized domain names**
 Not supported\.
 **Authorization code required for transfer to Route 53**